Rockies vs. Diamondbacks Player Props Betting Odds

 Bryant Stats

-- Kris Bryant has four doubles, three home runs, nine walks and eight RBI (29 total hits).
+- Kris Bryant has put up 30 hits with four doubles, three home runs and nine walks.
+He has driven in eight runs.

-- Bryant has picked up at least one hit in three straight games.
+- Bryant takes a four-game streak with at least one hit into this one.
 In his last five games he is batting .389 with a walk and two RBI.

 Bryant Recent Games